 Ok, this is an easy one.
 These run around 10 to 20 dollars and you can make breakfast, dips, fondues, and cook just a cup of beans at a time.
 I really use mine everyday for oatmeal and then again during the day to cook a can’s worth of beans to use in my dinner.

 Some people have found one at Target on sale for 3.00, so check in your area.
-I have one that’s a Chefmate brand similar to this one that I bought at Target.
-I also have one from JC Penny and my favorite one is a crockette that I got at a thrift store.
+I have one that’s a Chefmate brand that I bought at Target.
+I also use the Crockpot brand 2 quart and it cooks really well.

 New Slow Cooker FAQS